nitron532/digitrecognizer/README.md

 This implementation also automatically spawns an amount of threads corresponding to the amount of cores detected by std::thread::hardware_concurrency().
 Consult graph for how this might effect performance on your machine.
 </p>

+<h3>looking into using elemental for parallel matrix operations so there's no bottleneck at weight and bias updating</h3>